vedph/gve-doc/docs/model/snapshot-sample.md

 # Snapshot Example

-In this example we are going to represent the mock snapshot described in the documentation.
+In this example I am going to represent the mock snapshot described in the documentation, split into parts for more readability.
 Its rendered view is shown below:

 ![sample view](./img/arzdc-view.png)

-The JSON code serializing the underlying model of this snapshot follows, split into various parts so I can add some comments to each one.
+The underlying storage format for snapshots in this software system is [JSON](https://en.wikipedia.org/wiki/JSON), which has the advantage of being extensible and compact, and very fit to the JavaScript language used in web applications.
+In fact, JSON is right the way JavaScript represents its code objects as text.

 ## Size and Image

+A snapshot first has a size.
+Optionally, it can have an image (with the same size) with some type of visual representation of its carrier: it might just be a photographic image, or a digital drawing extracted from it, or any other kind of surrogate facsimile representation.

-The following snippet specifies the snapshot view size (in pixels) and the optional background image to show as a watermark.
-You can use this as a reference to create your drawings on top of it, and specify the opacity you want for it.
+So, the following JSON snippet specifies the snapshot view size (in pixels) and the background image to show as a watermark.
+The image is displayed behind the snapshot visuals, and you can also specify the opacity level (ranging from 0=transparent to 1=100% opaque) you want for it if you want it to fade out more or less with relation to those visuals.

+>In JSON, each object is delimited by braces and can have any number of properties.
+Each property has a name and a value, which can be a scalar value like a string, a number, or a boolean value, or another object or an array (=list) of items.
+Arrays are delimited by square brackets.
+Names are between double quotes, and so are string values.
+So here there is an object including two other objects under properties named `size` and `image`.
+In turn, `size` has numeric properties `width` and `height`; and `image` has a string `url` property, and a numeric `opacity` property.

 ```json
 {